SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_market.md

 ---
-uid: D-DOCSIS_parameters_hub
+uid: D-DOCSIS_parameters_market
 ---

-# D-DOCSIS parameters – Hub
+# D-DOCSIS parameters – Market

 ## KPIs & KQIs

 - **Total CCAP**: Calculated.
-The number of CCAPs in the level.
+The total number of CCAPs.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Total RPD**: Calculated.
-The number of RPDs monitored by every CCAP in the level.
+The total number of RPDs.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Percent RPD Offline**: Calculated.
-The percentage of RPDs in the level that are offline.
+The percentage of RPDs that are offline.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Total CIN Devices**: Calculated.
-The total number of CIN devices, including Spine (NCS), Core Node (DPA), and Core Leaf (RPA).
+The total number of CIN devices.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Percent CIN Devices Offline**: Calculated.
-The percentage of CIN devices in the level that are offline.
+The percentage of CIN devices that are offline.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Total CM**: Calculated.
-The total number of CMs in every CCAP in the level.
+The total number of cable modem devices.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Percent CM Offline**: Calculated.
-The percentage of CMs that are offline in every CCAP in the level.
+The percentage of cable modem devices that are offline.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Number Ports Over-Utilized**: Calculated.
-The total number of ports that are over-utilized in the level.
+The total number of ports that are over-utilized.

+  Sum of the hub statistics from the EPM Hub Overview.

 - **Percent Ports Over-Utilized**: Calculated.
-The percentage of ports that are over-utilized in the level.
+The percentage of ports that are over-utilized.

+  Sum of the hub statistics from the EPM Hub Overview.

-- **Number MTA**: Calculated.
-The number of Multimedia Terminal Adapters (MTAs) for the level.
+- **Number MTA: Calculated**.
+The total number of Multimedia Terminal Adapters (MTAs) for the level.

 - **Percentage MTA Offline**: Calculated.
 The percentage of offline Multimedia Terminal Adapters (MTAs) for the level.

 - **Number DSG**: Calculated.
 The total number of set-top gateways (DSGs) for the level.

 - **Percentage DSG Offline**: Calculated.
-The percentage of offline set-top gateways (DSGs) for the level.
+The percentage of offline set-top gateways (DSGs) for the level

+- **Number CIN Entity**: Calculated.
+The total number of CIN entities associated with the given market that comply with the function description Core Leaf, Spine, or Node Leaf.
+The function is found in the specific entity type table (e.g. Spine table).

+- **Percentage CIN Entity Offline**: Calculated.
+The percentage of CIN entities associated with the given market reporting a connection status equal to "Unreachable".

 - **Last Updated**: Calculated.
 The last time an update was completed.